stitchdata/docs/_integration-schemas/zuora/rate_plan_charge_tier.md

     replication-key: true
     description: "The date when the rate plan charge tier was last updated."

+  - name: "amendmentId"
+    type: "string"
+    description: "The ID of the amendment associated with the rate plan."
+    foreign-key: true

   - name: "createdById"
     type: "string"
     description: "The ID of the Zuora user who created the rate plan charge tier."